Edith Dalton-James: Political career

 In 1938, Osmond Theodore Fairclough, Norman Manley, Dalton-James, and others, founded the People's National Party (PNP).
 She was subsequently made a life member of the PNP in 1962.
 Dalton-James first entered representational politics immediately after the granting of universal adult suffrage in 1944.
 She ran two times unsuccessfully as a candidate for the House of Representatives from the constituency of Saint Andrew Western (1944 and 1949).
 She was appointed to the Legislative Council of Jamaica (Senate) in 1944 and served until 1949.

 Honors and awards

 In 1953, Dalton-James was awarded the Queen's Coronation Medal, and in 1958, she received the Order of the British Empire (MBE).
 In 1971, the University of the West Indies conferred on her the honorary Doctor of Laws, and in 1975, the Jamaican government awarded her the Order of Distinction (Commander Class).
 In 1977, a community complex on Slipe Pen Road, Kingston, was named in her honour.
 The Edith Dalton-James High School in St Andrew was also named in her honour.

 Personal life and death

 In 1919, Dalton-James married Spencer Wesley James, a teacher.
-The marriage produced a son (Seymour W. James, Jr.) and two daughters (Marebelle James Mowatt and Joyce James).
+The marriage produced a son (Seymour W. James, Sr.) and two daughters (Marebelle James Mowatt and Joyce James).
 Dalton-James died on November 5, 1976, at the age of 80.